ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

   - Research / Academic institutions

 ???
-The who is a just plain complex topic, because every single human on the planet who has a computer is using open source.
-Even those of us involved in building, testing, documenting, marketing, selling, and whatever-ing open source do in so many different ways it's hard to quantify.
-On the whole, individuals are contributing in a wide variety of ways, although individuals are rarely directly funding open source projects (other than of course with their own valuable time!).
+The who includes **all** of us involved in building, testing, documenting, marketing, selling, and whatever-ing open source - along with the actual code committers.
+On the whole, individuals are contributing in any way you can imagine.
+And while we don't often think of individual effot as being funded, that changes when you ask yourself: how **valuable** is your **own** time that you spend here?

 What most people are curious about is: how much of the work of building and maintaining open source projects is done by individuals, in their free time or as hobbyists?
-And how much of this work is funded directly by companies, governments, or academia - either by hiring engineers to work on projects, or by funding FOSS events, services, or other activities.
+Versus how much work is funded directly by companies, governments, or academia - either by hiring engineers to work on projects, or by funding FOSS events, services, or other activities?

 The ratios of who does what varies widely depending on the project or industry - but there are clear trends in major projects.